ruihildt/roller-derby-board/README.md

 Ideas:

 - Add common start strategies
-- Make it closer to a game simulator like in NURDS
+- Show recorded video before offering to download it
 - Assign players to keyboard shortcut and control them with the direction keys
 - Save an animation not only as a video, but also as a set of instructions the user can reload at a later point in time
-- Show recorded video before offering to download it
-- Basic video editing.
-(Cutting unwanted parts)

 I will implement new features based on your feedback and usecases, please open an issue (or send an email to ruihildt@protonmail.com ) if you have any.